-- To design local streets to ensure safe, low speed traffic environments.
-6.1 - To encourage sustainable water use practices.
-6.2 - As far as practicable, to retain and where possible enhance the natural 6.3 wetland within the zone. - To incorporate stormwater and sediment management options that 6.4 minimise the impact of stormwater generation and contaminant loadings through low impact design or sustainable urban drainage design techniques. - 6.5 To encourage the use of energy efficient techniques in design and construction, and to incorporate new renewable energy sources as they develop. - To encourage the use of solar energy.
-6.6 - To generally avoid installation of solid fuel burners and encourage the 6.7 use of energy efficient heating options that maintain high air quality. - 6.7 To manage reverse sensitivity effects generated by land 6.8 development within the Frankton - Cromwell A 110kV high voltage transmission corridor in order to avoid, remedy or mitigate adverse effects on both the safe, secure and efficient use and development of the transmission network and the safety and amenity values of the community.
+- 6.1 To design local streets to ensure safe, low speed traffic environments. - 6.2 To encourage sustainable water use practices. - 6.3 To retain and where possible enhance the natural wetland within the zone.

+- 6.4 To incorporate stormwater and sediment management options that minimise the impact of stormwater generation and contaminant loadings through low impact design or sustainable urban drainage design techniques. - 6.5 To encourage the use of energy efficient techniques in design and construction, and to incorporate new renewable energy sources as they develop. - 6.6 To encourage the use of solar energy. - 6.7 To generally avoid installation of solid fuel burners and encourage the use of energy efficient heating options that maintain high air quality. - 6.8 To manage reverse sensitivity effects generated by land development within the Frankton Cromwell A 110kV high voltage transmission corridor in order to avoid, remedy or mitigate adverse effects on both the safe, secure and efficient use and development of the transmission network and the safety and amenity values of the community.